puutaro/CommandClick/README.md

 - `cmdclickUrlHistory`
       - CommandClick use recent used url launch etc.
 - `urlLoadFinished`
       - This is made when url load finished.
-When you make `fannenl`(shell, html, and html application), you may use this.
+When you make `fannenl`(javascript, shell, and html application), you may use this.

 ### JavaScript interface
  - jsFileStystem